Page Control Parameters:

 A letter or email will be sent to the complainant confirming receipt of the complaint and

-• if the complaint is deemed to not involve a grievance or disciplinary matter then the following process will be undertaken.
+- if the complaint is deemed to not involve a disciplinary matter then the following process will be undertaken.

 The Chair will appoint an individual to lead on the investigation.
 This will include gathering information and conducting interviews related to the complaint.
 The person(s) against whom the complaint has been made will be informed about the basis of the complaint This will include the letter of complaint and any supporting documentation or other member statements.
 The result of these investigations must not be disclosed to any other Trustees at this stage, in order to not bias any appeal.